csvidit/veridian/README.md

 # Veridian

-An audio and video call service, made using Next.js, Clerk Auth, and Daily.
+An audio and video call service **concept**, made using Next.js, Clerk Auth, and Daily.

 Veridian &copy; 2024 Vidit Khandelwal